jester-sys/Meloady-MusicPlayer-App/README.md

 ## Contributing
 Contributions to the Music Player Android App project are welcome!
 If you have any ideas, bug fixes, or new features to propose, please submit an issue or create a pull request following the contribution guidelines provided in the repository.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact
-For any inquiries or questions, feel free to contact me at [your-email@example.com](mailto:your-email@example.com).
-You can also visit my website at [your-website.com](https://your-website.com).
+For any inquiries or questions, feel free to contact me at kanhaiyayadav7221@gmail.com.